The Prize Chapter 28: The Hinge Years - Countries versus Companies

 - What do you think of the Shah?

 - What was the role of nationalism in the conflicts and agreements?

 - Explain the challenges with new producing locations to the overall balance.

 - How did the oil countries play the oil companies on prices?

 The Shah’s Extravagance

 Enjoying the lavish, relatively new income and regional influence, Iran strove to set the stage and illustrate their new political capital.
-Wanting to celebrate the founding of the Persian Empire 2,500 years before, as well as the capital, Persepolis, the Shah in October 1971 put on “one of the biggest bashes in all history” at a cost $100-200 million.
+Wanting to celebrate the founding of the Persian Empire 2,500 years before, as well as the capital, Persepolis, the Shah in October 1971, put on “one of the biggest bashes in all history” at a cost of $100-200 million.
 Many heads of state were invited and 25,000 bottles of wine were imported from France for the occasion.
 The Shah was not happy when neither Queen Elizabeth nor Prince Charles could attend, but he later warmed to the British after a visit to Britain.
 In reality, the grand celebration was intended to establish a historical connection between the Shah and Cyrus the Great.